valryon/valryon.github.io/_posts/2013-06-18-Using-XNA-and-Monogame-today.md

 <img src="{{site.url}}/static/content/posts/2013-06-18/pon-ipad-pc.jpg" />

+**I'm not an expert, and I love what is becoming Monogame, those guys are doing a great job.
+I think it still needs a lot of work and polish, but if you like XNA definitely should give it a try**

 ## Is Monogame made for you?

 Monogame is still very rough.
 There is few documentation, some bugs, some strange behavior...
 There is also no doubt that it will be better in the future.